piendata/kddcup_oag-challenge-pst_rank6/README.md

 ## description of the files
 ### 1_data_manipulation.ipynb
+Processing data in this competition and creating hand-crafted features.
 This notebook corresponds with the Section "Data Extraction from XML Files."

 ### 2_text_embedding.ipynb